What Is A Social Media Strategy?

 - What could you do differently or better?

 This process also includes a detailed social media listening exercise, tracking at least six months of online conversations taking place on social networks, video and image sharing sites, online news sites, forums and blogs around key brand terms that are relevant to you and your sector.
+A blog can be a great way to bring additional traffic to your website.

 Following this process, we will turn all of this data/information into genuine insight, and produce analysis and recommendations covering (but not limited to):

-Platform and channel strategy – is your brand on the right channels for each audience and brand?
+Platform and channel strategy – is your brand on the right channels for each target audience and brand?
 Content and channel performance – is your current content working and to best practice?
-The Prohibition team will then decide with you on how it can be improved.
+The Prohibition marketing team will then decide with you on how it can be improved.

 Step 1 – The Social Media Audit